 [Isaiah 49:1-4 Listen, O isles, unto me; and hearken, ye people, from far; The LORD hath called me from the womb; from the bowels of my mother hath he made mention of my name.
 2 And he hath made my mouth like a sharp sword; in the shadow of his hand hath he hid me, and made me a polished shaft; in his quiver hath he hid me; 3 And said unto me, Thou art my servant, O Israel, in whom I will be glorified.
 4 Then I said, I have laboured in vain, I have spent my strength for nought, and in vain: yet surely my judgment is with the LORD, and my work with my God.]

-Even though Jesus never sinned and knew what He had to do to save mankind that still did not take away His human side in the hopes that some other way could have been met to avoid the pain He was about to endure.
+You see, just speaking the name Jesus brings conviction to their conscience, but these fools in all their foolish pride refuse to accept conviction and rather than just stop what they are doing they try to get rid of what plays havoc on their conscience.
 There are so many religions who make light of Jesus coming here in the flesh through the virgin Mary, some even worship her.
-We must come to understand why God sent Jesus in the flesh by immaculate conception, and that He did not choose her because she never sinned.
 She was just like the rest of us sinners, but God saw something in her just like Abraham, Moses, and David when He chose her to bring His only begotten Son into the world.
-Through Isaiah, we learn of why He was sent to begin with.
+Now, through Isaiah, we learn of why He was sent to begin with.

 [Isaiah 49:5-7 And now, saith the LORD that formed me from the womb to be his servant, to bring Jacob again to him, Though Israel be not gathered, yet shall I be glorious in the eyes of the LORD, and my God shall be my strength.
 6 And he said, It is a light thing that thou shouldest be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel: I will also give thee for a light to the Gentiles, that thou mayest be my salvation unto the end of the earth.
 7 Thus saith the LORD, the Redeemer of Israel, and his Holy One, to him whom man despiseth, to him whom the nation abhorreth, to a servant of rulers, Kings shall see and arise, princes also shall worship, because of the LORD that is faithful, and the Holy One of Israel, and he shall choose thee.]

-[to bring Jacob again to him…a light to the Gentiles,] Gentiles are referred to anyone who is not of the descendants of Jacob, it would be the very people who God had chosen to bring His Son into the world who would despise and reject Him and that would lead the Gentiles to Him.
-However, if you read through the Old Testament you will discover that there were many Gentiles grafted into the lineage including Rehab and Ruth well before this happened, [Hebrews 11:31-32,39-40 By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace.
+Gentiles are referred to anyone who is not of the descendants of Jacob, it would be the very people who God had chosen to bring His Son into the world who would despise and reject Him and that would lead the Gentiles to Him.
+However, if you read through the Old Testament you will discover that there were many Gentiles grafted into the lineage of Jesus, including Rehab and Ruth, [Hebrews 11:31-32,39-40 By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace.
 32 And what shall I more say? for the time would fail me to tell of Gedeon, and of Barak, and of Samson, and of Jephthae; of David also, and Samuel, and of the prophets: 39 And these all, having obtained a good report through faith, received not the promise: 40 God having provided some better thing for us, that they without us should not be made perfect.]

 It was never God’s intention to have one family be saved, He wants all to be saved, He just used Jacob for a witness.
 Now, as we continue, some of this is actually God Himself speaking, He lets the children of Jacob know that He has not given up on them.

-[I have graven thee upon the palms of my hands;] None of us are worthy, except for Jesus, to serve God and receive His blessings because even on a good day, we fail Him.
-Nevertheless, He made a promise that no one could ever pluck us from His hand, and He holds to that promise, [John 10:28-29 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
+None of us are worthy, except for Jesus, to receive God’s blessings because even on a good day we fail Him and yet those who accept Him as their Saviour have their names written in the palm of His hands, [John 10:28-29 And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.
 29 My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.]

-[thou shalt surely clothe thee…with an ornament..as a bride doeth.]
-It is the sinless blood that Christ shed on the cross that not only covers the sinner who comes to Him, but also makes them one with His bride, who is the Church, [Revelation 21:2-3 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
+It is the sinless blood that Christ shed on the cross that not only covers the sinner who comes to Him by faith, but also makes them one with His bride, who is the Church, [Revelation 21:2-3 And I John saw the holy city, new Jerusalem, coming down from God out of heaven, prepared as a bride adorned for her husband.
 3 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.]

 Now, to the backsliders who lost their way, and to the lost who have yet to find their way, there is hope in Christ.
 God, promises that once we come to Him through His Son, then we are His forever so, why do so many Christians live as though He is no where to be found?
 Well, their sin has drawn them away from Him.
 Those who continuously live in sin and refuse to repent will suffer so much more than what we will ever suffer from life’s afflictions, and only have themselves to blame as to why God has stepped back and will not intervene until they repent.
 In a sense He is waiting for the divorce papers.